 2.2 Back-Sleep Alignment and Lumbar Gap

 Back sleepers need support under the lumbar curve.
-Too much gap and the lower back hangs.
-Too much fill and the spine flattens unnaturally.
-Spine-health sources describe this balance as key for comfort and reduced back pain.
+Too much gap leaves the lower back hanging, while too much fill can flatten the area and feel forced.

 Our back-sleep alignment check follows a similar pattern: